Seriously? Does there have to be a lesson on how to cook pasta? I think so.

 How much salt is enough to properly season pasta water?

-Pretty much all Italian chefs McGee spoke to at the time, both native and ex-pats, were horrified at the notion.
-Turns out that cooking pasta in a smaller quantity of water is a fairly common technique but not one that has gained mainstream popularity – yet!
-I get a sense that is changing though; I have noticed of late that some TV chefs are now promoting this process so the idea is gaining some traction.
+Pretty much all the Italian chefs McGee spoke to at the time, both native and ex-pats, were horrified at the notion of less water to cook pasta.
+But I have noticed of late that some TV chefs are now promoting the process so the idea is gaining some traction.
 I for one have whole heartedly adopted the less water method.
 The resulting pasta water is thick, tasty and luxurious.
 And even though the cooking process needs a bit more attention I do think it is well worth the effort.

 When is pasta done?